mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/index.md

 ### Size

-This Represents the size of the data stor ed in the cloud.
+This Represents the size of the data stored in the cloud.

 ---